Bainbridge Island Japanese American Exclusion Memorial

-The Bainbridge Island Japanese American Exclusion Memorial (ベインブリッジ島日系アメリカ人排除記念碑, Beinburijjitō Nikkei Amerikajin Haijo Kinenhi) is an outdoor exhibit commemorating the internment of Japanese Americans from Bainbridge Island in the state of Washington.
+The Bainbridge Island Japanese American Exclusion Memorial (ベインブリッジ島日系アメリカ人排除記念碑, Beinburijjitō Nikkei Amerikajin Haijo Kinenhi) is an outdoor exhibit commemorating the internment of Japanese Americans from Bainbridge Island, Washington.
 It is located on the south shore of Eagle Harbor, opposite the town of Winslow.
 Administratively, it is a unit of the Minidoka National Historic Site in Idaho.
-The mission of the memorial is Nidoto Nai Yoni, “Let It Not Happen Again”.
+The mission of the memorial is Nidoto Nai Yoni (Japanese: 二度とないように), which means “Let It Not Happen Again”.

 Background

 Japanese immigrants first came to Bainbridge Island in the 1880s, working in sawmills and strawberry harvesting, and by the 1940s had become an integral part of the island's community.

 Because of the island's proximity to naval bases, local Japanese Americans were the first in the whole country to be interned.
 227 Japanese Americans were ordered to leave the island with six days' notice.
 They departed by ferry on March 30, 1942.
 The island had a total of 276 Japanese American residents at the time; those who were away from the island at the time due to study, military service, or other business were not permitted to return.
-Most internees were sent to Manzanar, California, though some were later transferred to Minidoka, Idaho.
-Local newspapers such as The Bainbridge Review (made famous by the novel and film Snow Falling on Cedars) spoke out against the internment and continued to publish correspondence from internees.
+Most internees were sent to Manzanar, California, though some of them were later transferred to Minidoka.
+Local newspapers such as The Bainbridge Review (made famous by David Guterson's novel Snow Falling on Cedars) spoke out against the internment and continued to publish correspondence from internees.
 A Seattle Post-Intelligencer photograph of Bainbridge Island resident Fumiko Hayashida and her 13-month-old daughter preparing to board the ferry that day became famous as a symbol of the internment.
 150 returned to the island after the end of World War II.
 By 2011, about 90 survivors remained, of whom 20 still lived on the island.